Zhongming-Li/PRJ_Variant-3-Fascicle-Segmentation-CNN/README.md

 ## Usage
 #### Software
+Run the MuscleAnalysis.exe in the **dist** directory Make sure you download both the **build** and **dist** folders and put them under the same directory.

+Alternatively, get the executable file from: https://drive.google.com/drive/folders/1ZVEWqXA3MNwNkfOXwu7zxDZFTEVnsUHk?usp=drive_link
+Make sure you download both the **build** and **dist** folders and put them under the same directory.

-To use the graphical user interface (GUI), run the following command:
+To use the graphical user interface (GUI) in python environment, run the following command:
 ```sh
 python MuscleAnalysis.py
 ```

-Alternatively, get the executable file from: https://drive.google.com/drive/folders/1ZVEWqXA3MNwNkfOXwu7zxDZFTEVnsUHk?usp=drive_link
-(The executable file is uploaded to Google Drive due to its large size.
-Note that it may take some time to run)

 #### Inference
 To use the trained model to analyse a single image, run the following command: